Google Related Questions or People Also Ask Questions Patent

 The patent gives us a reason for showing searchers these “people also ask” questions:

 Providing related questions to users can help users who use un-common keywords or terminology in their search query to identify keywords or terms that are more commonly used to describe their intent.
 The user experience can get improved by submitting the displayed content of a related question as a new search query and receiving a pre-determined, pre-formatted answer to the related question as part of a response from the search engine.

 Inventors Yossi Matias, Dvir Keysar, Gal Chechik, Ziv Bar-Yossef, Tomer Shmiel

 Filing date Mar 14, 2013

-The question database may be selected from queries that are in question form, and a query may be determined to have been in question form based upon a number of features that may be associated with it.
+The question database selected from queries in question form, and a query can get determined to have been in question form based upon many features that may have gotten associated with it.
 It might have:

-The predetermined set of question terms can include one or more of interrogative words, e.g., interrogative determiners, interrogative pronouns, and interrogative pro-adverbs, other function words that are frequently used to ask a question,
+The predetermined set of question terms can include one or more interrogative words.
+These may be interrogative determiners, interrogative pronouns, and interrogative pro-adverbs, other function words that are frequently used to ask a question,

 It may also have punctuation marks, such as question marks.